garrandall/popular-music-data/tracks/got-a-love-for-you-jomanda.md

 I'll never ever leave ya
 You know I'm here to please ya
-Ooh ya, gonna be true, gonna be true
+Oh ya, gonna be true, gonna be true